SiddharthMundra123/cse15l-lab-reports/lab-5 tutorial.md

 ./travel_guides/berlitz1/WhatToHawaii.txt
 ./travel_guides/berlitz1/WhereToHawaii.txt
 ```
 The find -size command allows you to search for files based on their size.
 The - in the above example means "smaller than".
 The size is then followed by a size unit, such as k for kilobytes, M for megabytes, c for bytes.
-The example above returns files less than 5 kilobytes.
+The example above prints files less than 5 kilobytes.

 **Example 2**